 At level 4, students complete two compulsory modules, one English and one American, that offer an overview of early literary development; an introductory module that explores the nature of language and exposes students to current issues and trends in linguistics; one module that introduces students to the literary elements, terminology and variations in form among genres; an English grammar module that familiarizes students with terminology and grammatical concepts that detail the formal structure of the English language; a module in the history of England or America (option); and a module in sociology or psychology (option).

-At level 5, students complete two compulsory modules in which they study British and American literature and culture of the last two centuries; one module, Introduction to Literary Studies that trains students in textual analysis and literary research, and introduces them to the rigors of the discipline.
+At level 5, students complete two compulsory modules in which they study British and American literature and culture of the last two centuries; one module, Introduction to Literary Studies that trains students in textual analysis and literary research, and introduces them to the rigors of the Literature discipline; and one module in Approaches to Language Studies, that trains students in disciplinary research methods and practices.

-Finally, at level 6, students complete the following modules, each of which centers upon a specific period, author and/or movement: Shakespeare's Tragedies examines the playwright's great tragedies with emphasis on Shakespeare's language, dramatic practices and theatrical and historical milieu; English Romanticism examines works of major English Romantic poets by situating them in their historical context and by emphasizing the philosophical and theoretical concepts that inform English Romantic poetry; the Victorian Era module focuses on the interrelation between Victorian texts of different genres and the cultural context of nineteenth-century Britain; the modules on British or American Modernism engage in the study of modernist literature in its various thematic and stylistic permutations; students take in addition a module in Criticism that familiarizes them with modern literary and cultural theories and their applications on primary texts.
-Last, in the capstone/seminar class, students engage critically with an author, movement, or theme and conduct extensive research in order to produce a mini-dissertation.
+Finally, at level 6, students complete the following modules, each of which centers upon a specific period, author and/or movement: Shakespeare's Tragedies examines the playwright's great tragedies with emphasis on Shakespeare's language, dramatic practices and theatrical and historical milieu; English Romanticism examines works of major English Romantic poets by situating them in their historical context and by emphasizing the philosophical and theoretical concepts that inform English Romantic poetry; the Victorian Era module focuses on the interrelation between Victorian texts of different genres and the cultural context of nineteenth-century Britain; the modules on British or American Modernism engage in the study of modernist literature in its various thematic and stylistic permutations; students take, in addition, a module in Criticism that familiarizes them with modern literary and cultural theories and their applications on primary texts.
+Students' learning experience culminates in the capstone seminar module in which they undertake in-depth study on a specific area of linguistics, research a pre-approved topic and present and defend their findings to the class.
+To accomplish this, students draw upon knowledge and skills gained and practiced throughout the entire curriculum, thus demonstrating their ability to produce work worthy of the level of the award.